fdbadmin/ODRV2/README.md

 - The ODIR-5K benchmark documents a specific experimental setting (dataset + split + thresholding) that is **not identical** to the Unified V3 holdout evaluation.
 - When comparing to papers, match the **dataset**, **split protocol** (patient-level vs image-level), and **metric definitions** (macro/micro, thresholding, etc.).

-If you want the comparison section in this README to track a single canonical setting, use the Unified V3 holdout numbers from the technical report and treat the ODIR-5K benchmark as a historical baseline.

 ## Repository map

 ```